cisco-asp-web/LTRMSI-3000/lab_1/lab_1-guide.md

 ### Add Synthetic Latency to the Links

 > [!NOTE]
 > Normally pinging xrd-to-xrd in this dockerized environment would result in ping times of ~1-3ms.
 However, we wanted to simulate something a little more real-world so we built a shell script to add synthetic latency to the underlying Linux links.
-The script uses the [netem](https://wiki.linuxfoundation.org/networking/netem) 'tc' command line tool and executes commands in the XRds' underlying network namespaces.
+The script uses the [netem](https://wiki.linuxfoundation.org/networking/netem) 'tc' (traffic control) command line tool and executes commands in the XRds' underlying network namespaces.
 After running the script you'll see a ping RTT of anywhere from ~10ms to ~150ms.
 This synthetic latency will allow us to really see the effect of later traffic steering execises.

 1. Optional: ping from **xrd01** to **xrd02** to see latency prior to applying the *add-latency.sh* script